farirpgs/fari-games/_games/charge-rpg.md

 If the result of your roll costs you more stress than what is available on your character, things are even worse than before: you take **two consequences** instead of one.

 If you want, you can also resist a consequence that isn't targeting you directly .
-If you want to do so, see [**Mechanics » Team Work » Protect**](mechanics#protect).
+If you want to do so, see [**Team Work » Protect**](team-work#protect).

 ### Recap